ukhsa-collaboration/devops-terraform-example-project/README.md

   - `dev.tfvars`: Terraform variables for the development environment.
   - `prod.tfvars`: Terraform variables for the production environment.
 - `global.tfvars`: Global Terraform variables.
 - `providers.tf`: Terraform provider configurations.
-This file is copied during the Github Actions workflow to each directory where it is needed.
+If this file doesn't exist within the stack directory, the providers.tf at the root of the directory is copied during the Github Actions workflow to where it is needed.
 CLI flags are then passed in to use the correct backend.
 - `terraform.tf`: Terraform version configuration.
-This file is copied during the Github Actions workflow to each directory where it is needed.
+If this file doesn't exist within the stack directory, the terraform.tf at the root of the directory is copied during the Github Actions workflow to where it is needed.

 ## Terraform Stacks